metomi/rose/sphinx/tutorial/rose/furthertopics/widget-development.rst

 ^^^^^^^^^^^^

-We will start with a slimmed-down copy of the class ``rose.config_editor.valuewidget.text.RawValueWidget`` which you will find in the file ``username.py``.
+We will start with a slimmed-down copy of the class :py:class:`rose.config_editor.valuewidget.text.RawValueWidget` which you will find in the file ``username.py``.
 It contains all the API calls you would normally ever need.

 We are now going to extend the widget to be more useful.